gbadev-org/tonc/content/pages/regbg.md

 ### The charblock demo {#ssec-demo-cbb}

-The third demo, cbb_demo covers some of the details of charblocks and the differences in 4bpp and 8bpp tiles.
+The third demo, *cbb_demo*, covers some of the details of charblocks and the differences in 4bpp and 8bpp tiles.
 The backgrounds in question are BG 0 and BG 1.
-Both will be 32x32t backgrounds, but BG 0 will use 4bpp tiles and CBB 0 and BG 2 uses 8bpp tiles and CBB 2.
+Both will be 32×32t backgrounds, but BG 0 will use 4bpp tiles and CBB 0 and BG 2 uses 8bpp tiles and CBB 2.
 The exact locations and contents of the screenblocks are not important; what is important is to load the tiles to the starts of all 6 charblocks and see what happens.

 <div id="cd-cbb-demo" markdown>
 ```c